52 Weird and Unique Things To Do In Tokyo

 5. Eat Pufferfish - a meal that could kill you!

-If you don’t know this already, fugu, or pufferfish, contains enough poison in its one puffy body to kill eight humans!
-Despite the possibility of death, one of the weird things in Tokyo is that fugu is treated as a delicacy.
-Over 10,000 tons of it are consumed here each year.
+The weird part about this is, live fugu contain enough poison in their puffy bodies to kill eight humans!
+Despite the possibility of death, over 10,000 tons of it are consumed here each year.
 Chefs are required to train for years, and pass a national written and practical exam before they are allowed to prepare are serve fugu to customers.

-Enjoy fugu at Guenpin Fugu, one of Tokyo’s most popular pufferfish restaurants.
-Reserve a table and meal through Klook to and yourself to a traditional Japanese meal… and hopefully walk away with your life.
+Enjoy fugu and escape death at Guenpin Fugu, one of Tokyo’s most popular pufferfish restaurants.
+Reserve a table and meal through Klook to and yourself to a traditional Japanese meal.

 Read more about eating pufferfish in the Food & Wine Article, “How to Eat Pufferfish and Not Die.”